quaisx/moviecoin/README.md

-# moviecoin
+# MOVIECOIN

-## THIS IS WORK IN PROGRESS AT THE MOMENT
+## THIS IS WORK IN PROGRESS
+_(I am working on this project in my free time with the goal to build a blockchain framework to use in my other for-fun projects I am working on at the moment)_
 Initial version of a blockchain implementation in Go.

 ![Moviecoin blockchain](/design/Moviecoin.png)